Decrease in Flights Could Impact Weather Forecasts

 AMDAR (Aircraft Meteorological Data Relay) on average collects 700,000 weather observations each day.

-That number as has drastically decreased by close to 80 percent in parts of the world.
+That number has drastically decreased by close to 80 percent in parts of the world.

 The ECMWF estimates that this loss of data could result in the European computer model suffering as much as a 15 percent decline in accuracy.